-It was going to be a quick run to Kmart to shop for a few things before leaving on a road trip. (“quick” was the important word!)
+It’s supposed to be a quick run to Kmart to shop for a few things before leaving on a road trip.

-But when I came out to the car and turned the key, there were just a few clicks and then nothing more happened!
-Dead battery, probably because of a door that did not shut properly the night before and the “quick” run to the store is no longer going to be “Quick.”
+But when I come out to the car and turn the key, all I hear are a few clicks and then nothing!
+Likely a dead battery, probably because of a door that wasn’t shut properly the night before and the “quick” run to the store is no longer going to be “Quick.”

-But as I waited and “wasted time,” I looked around to see what I could see.
-Maybe God had a reminder in this for me – something for me to consider.
+I call my husband and while I wait, wasting time, I look around to see what I can see.
+Maybe God has a reminder in this for me – something for me to consider.

 (I have learned to stop, and pay attention. . . to Look up, look down, look around and see what God might have for me. )

-But what can you see in a KMart parking lot in the suburbs?
+But what am I going to see in a KMart parking lot in the suburbs?